johndoehack/camsnap/README.md

 # About Camera Snapshot

-    INFO: Camera Snapshot (CamSnap) is an OSINT analysis and research tool that is used to remotely take camera snapshots in real-time using generated malicious link.
+    Camera Snapshot (CamSnap) is an OSINT analysis and research tool that is used to remotely take camera snapshots in real-time using generated malicious link.

 ***